timliang4/training_log/README.md

 # Training Log
 >Extensible training log for exercise.
-This tool is open-source, so feel free to change the source code to suit your activities.
+Feel free to change the source code to suit your activities.

 # Usage
 <ol>